westsouthnight/openwrt-powerdns-updater/README.md

-# openwrt-powerdns-updater
+# OpenWRT-PowerDNS-Updater

 This placed script which can to update your OpenWRT dynamic public IP address on your PowerDNS servers

-# dependencies on openwrt hosts
+# Dependencies on openwrt hosts

-* installed curl
+* installed curl, - opkg install curl